sitorhy/react-webpack-boilerplate/README.md

 react-webpack-boilerplate
 -----------------------------------------
-A basic Webpack boilerplate with React / anu.
+A basic webpack boilerplate with react / anu.

 ## Usage
 - Install: